Backend technologies used by Facebook or LinkedIn. We've compiled a list of the most popular backend languages, frameworks and databases.

 Once you have the project requirements, the next step is to design the logical and physical database structures.
 This involves creating the data model, which defines the relationships between the tables and columns, and the data dictionary, which contains metadata about the structure and content of the database.

 Oracle Database provides a wide range of tools and technologies to support database design.
 This includes the Data Modeler, which is used to create and manage the data model, and the Enterprise Manager, which provides a graphical interface for managing the database.

 Because it was designed to be a "single point of control" for Oracle, the Enterprise Manager enables users to manage and monitor a wide range of Oracle products.

-Oracle Database provides a range of advanced features, such as partitioning, compression, and indexing, which can be used to optimize database performance and scalability.
+Oracle Database provides a range of key features, such as partitioning, compression, and indexing, which can be used to optimize database performance and scalability.

 MySQL is also an Oracle product.
 It's a widely used, open-source relational database management system that has been a cornerstone of the tech industry for decades.
 It's stable, scalable, and easy to use.

 MySQL supports a variety of data types including integer, floating-point, string, date and time, and binary data types.
 However, it doesn't support some complex data types that MSSQL does (more on MSSQL in a bit).